What is the CWA Political Action Fund?

 The PAF funds raised in 2012 and 2014 went directly into funding organizing efforts around progressive champions across the country, like Senator Elizabeth Warren in Massachusetts.
 Leaders like her are now championing efforts to break up the banks that destroyed our economy and reinstate key laws that would prevent such greedy and risky gambling from occurring again.
 The Political Action Fund is being used to support campaigns for candidates who actively fight – not just talk – to make corporations and big banks pay their fair share.

-Contribute via payroll deduction, mail in your credit card or direct debit information or send a personal check:
+Contribute via payroll deduction, credit card, direct debit, or send a personal check.

 Members who contribute $52 a year or more receive a special thank you gift.